 Achieving global de-carbonization would require new legislation, new regulation, new bureaucracies and new sources of revenue on an unprecedented scale.
 One need only look at the Waxman-Markey, Kerry-Lieberman or Kerry-Boxer climate bills to begin to comprehend the massive new government intrusions envisioned by the US government in pursuit of climate change action.
 All three bills were laden with cap and tax and spend and redistribute and pick winners and losers components.
 Fortunately, none of these bills became law.

-There is also continuing interest in the imposition of a carbon tax, in the US and elsewhere.
+There is also continuing interest in the imposition of a carbon tax, in the US and elsewhere, although recent uprisings in France in response to such a tax have dimmed the ardor of many of its supporters.